MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/static-web-app-with-api/register-application-with-identity.md

 ### Create an app registration client secret

-The secret is used to authenticate requests from your Function API to your app registration.
+The secret is used to authenticate requests from your Function API.

 1. In the app's registration screen, select the **Certificates & secrets** blade to open the page where we can generate secrets and upload certificates.
-1. In the **Client secrets** section, select **New client secret**, then enter a key description (for instance `react SWA/API app secret`),
+1. In the **Client secrets** section, select **New client secret**, then enter a key description (for instance `Microsoft Identity Static web app - favorite color app secret`),
 1. Select one of the available key durations, then select **Add**.

     The generated key is displayed.